DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### Confirm a partnership with a school and delivery partner

-Confirm a partnership with a school and delivery partner by using the endpoint:

 ```
  POST /api/v3/partnerships/ecf
 ```

+An example request body is listed below.
 Request bodies must include all necessary data attributes, namely `cohort`, `school_id` and `delivery_partner_id`.

-An example request body is listed below.
+An example response body is listed below.
 Successful requests will return a response body with updates included.
-An example response body is listed below.

-For more detailed information see the specifications for this [confirm an ECF partnership endpoint](/api-reference/reference-v3.html#api-v3-partnerships-ecf-post).
+For more detailed information see the specifications for this [confirm an ECF partnership endpoint.](/api-reference/reference-v3.html#api-v3-partnerships-ecf-post)

 #### Example request body: